Get the full picture before you hire globally. Salaries, taxes, contributions, the lot. → Try our free calculator

 Employee mobility between Brazil and Europe creates complex tax and social security coordination requirements.
 Planning for these scenarios early prevents compliance issues and unexpected costs.

-Comparing typical EU countries with Brazil reveals important differences that require alignment strategies.
-Holiday entitlement in Europe typically ranges from 20-25 days versus Brazil's 30+ days, requiring a standardised global policy.
-Severance protection is limited in most EU jurisdictions but substantial in Brazil, necessitating planning for higher costs.
-Social security systems are coordinated within the EU but operate as a separate system in Brazil, requiring bilateral advice for cross-border situations.
-Both jurisdictions commonly use monthly payroll frequency, allowing for consistency in processing.
+Key differences between typical EU countries and Brazil require careful alignment strategies.
+Holiday entitlement in Europe typically ranges from 20-25 days, while Brazil mandates 30+ days, requiring companies to standardise global policy.
+Severance protection is limited in most EU countries but substantial in Brazil, necessitating planning for higher costs.
+Social security systems are coordinated within the EU but Brazil operates a separate system, requiring bilateral advice for cross-border workers.
+Payroll frequency is monthly in both regions, allowing companies to maintain consistency.
+Effective coordination requires ongoing monitoring of regulatory changes across all operating jurisdictions, not just reactive compliance when issues arise.

 Choosing Contractors EOR Or Local Entity For Brazil Hiring